But new research suggests that may be an underestimation.

 Assessing the 1868 quake is important because a repeat of that quake is considered the most likely and devastating scenario for the "Big One" in the Bay Area.
 It was known as the "great San Francisco earthquake" until the 1906 temblor came along, and it's the only major quake on the fault in historical times.
 Scientists estimate there is a 27 percent chance aquake of magnitude 6.7 or greater will occur on the Hayward Fault by 2032.

 "The Hayward Fault stands out as the most likely fault in the Bay Area to do lots of damage," said Jim Lienkaemper, a geophysicist at the U.S. Geological Survey.
-"It's going through the most populated areas that have a lot

 The early-morning earthquake of

 Oct.
 21, 1868, killed 30 people and toppled homes, church turrets, water towers and courthouses from San Jose to Suisun City, then a sparsely populated landscape of small towns, farms and ranches.

 Jack Boatwright, a geophysicist at the USGS in Menlo Park, mapped the damage in meticulous detail, identifying about a dozen cracked homes and fallen edifices that had not been previously mapped and plotting their locations using old atlases.
 His new map shows the intensity of shaking felt between Santa Rosa and Gilroy.